damog/blog/source/_posts/on-jordis-arrival-to-debconf7.md

-Title: On Jordi's arrival to DebConf7
+title: "On Jordi's arrival to DebConf7"
 Date: 2006-11-16 23:43:23
 Tags:
 ---